 Hair Highlights at Home Method #3: Cap

 The cap method is a more old school way to highlight your hair at home.
 These highlighting kits come with a plastic cap with small holes in it.
-The instructions for using this type of kit are pretty simple.
-First, place the cap over your head, then use a hook to draw pieces of hair through the cap.
-Next, apply highlighting bleach to the sectioned hair, wait for twenty minutes or so, and wash off the solution.
+The instructions for using this type of kit are pretty simple, and you’ll want to follow them exactly.
+Wondering what to expect?
+Most likely, you’ll first place the cap over your head, then use a hook to draw pieces of hair through the cap.
+Next, you’ll apply highlighting bleach to the sectioned hair, wait for twenty minutes or so, and wash off the solution.

 The advantage of the cap method is that it keeps your highlighted hair separate from the rest of your hair to prevent the bleach from bleeding onto sections of hair that you don’t want highlighted.
 The downside is that you can’t really control where the highlights are placed.
 Plus, some people say that it’s painful to pull hair through the cap!